- Remdesivir and FIP: Treatment outcomes in feline infectious peritonitis (FIP)

 Introduction – Remdesivir and FIP

-Feline Infectious Peritonitis (FIP) has long been considered a fatal disease in cats.
+The Feline Infectious Peritonitis (FIP) For a long time, this disease was considered fatal in cats.
 However, the discovery of the drugs GC-376 and GS-441524 has significantly improved the prognosis for affected cats.
 This article presents the latest findings on the effectiveness of these treatment options and their practical application.

 Overview of FIP and its treatment – Remdesivir and FIP

 FIP is a viral disease caused by the feline coronavirus.
 The disease occurs in two main forms: the wet form, characterized by abdominal or thoracic effusions, and the dry form, in which granulomatous changes occur in various organs.
-Until recently, FIP was fatal in almost all cases because there was no effective treatment.
+Until recently, FIP was fatal in almost all cases due to the lack of effective treatment.

 Discovery of GC-376 and GS-441524

-GC-376 and GS-441524 are antiviral drugs that have been shown to be effective against FIP.
-GC-376 inhibits the viral protease and thus prevents the virus from multiplying.
-GS-441524, a nucleoside analogue, works by incorporating itself into viral RNA and stopping it from replicating.
+GC-376 and GS-441524 are antiviral drugs that have proven effective against FIP.
+GC-376 inhibits the viral protease, thus preventing viral replication.
+GS-441524, a nucleoside analogue, works by being incorporated into the viral RNA and stopping its replication.

 Study results on the effectiveness of treatment – Remdesivir and FIP

-A recent study examined the treatment of 28 cats with FIP using remdesivir (a prodrug of GS-441524) and its oral form.
-Treatment lasted at least 84 days and included intravenous remdesivir (10 mg/kg daily for 4 days, followed by 6 mg/kg subcutaneously daily).
-Cats that had difficulty with the injections were later given oral GS-441524 tablets.
+A recent study investigated the treatment of 28 cats with FIP using remdesivir (a prodrug of GS-441524) and its oral form.
+Treatment lasted at least 84 days and involved intravenous administration of remdesivir (10 mg/kg daily for 4 days, followed by 6 mg/kg subcutaneously daily).
+Cats that had difficulty with the injections subsequently received oral GS-441524 tablets.

 Treatment outcomes and survival rate – Remdesivir and FIP

-The study found that 86% of cats survived after six months.
-The survival rate increased to 96% when cats that died within the first 48 hours were excluded.
-The relapse rate within six months was 30% in the low-dose remdesivir group, while there were no relapses in the high-dose group and the group that switched to oral GS-441524.
+The study found that 861 of the cats survived after six months.
+The survival rate increased to 961 when cats that died within the first 48 hours were excluded.
+The relapse rate within six months was 301 in the low-dose remdesivir group, while there were no relapses in the high-dose group or the group that switched to oral GS-441524.

-Practical use and dosage - Remdesivir and FIP
+Practical application and dosage – Remdesivir and FIP

-The optimal dosage and duration of treatment have not yet been definitively established, but may be 10 to 15 mg/kg daily for 84 days or longer.
-Both oral and injectable forms of the medication have been shown to be effective.
+The optimal dosage and duration of treatment have not yet been definitively established, but may range from 10 to 15 mg/kg daily for 84 days or longer.
+Both oral and injectable forms of the medication have proven effective.

-Important findings for practice - Remdesivir and FIP
+Key findings for clinical practice – Remdesivir and FIP

 The treatment of FIP with GC-376 and GS-441524 represents a significant advance in veterinary medicine.
-These medications offer affected cats a real chance of recovery and significantly improve their quality of life.
-Continued research will help further optimize treatment protocols, further increasing the chances of survival for cats with FIP.
+These medications offer affected cats a real chance of recovery and considerably improve their quality of life.
+Ongoing research will help to further optimize treatment protocols and thus further increase the survival chances for cats with FIP.

 Explanation of GC-376 and GS-441524 with brand names